How To Invest 1 Million Dollars

 Risk Tolerance

-How much of riskier investments are you willing to take on?
+How much riskier investments are you willing to take on?
 Investing always involves risk, but some investments are riskier than others.
 For example, stocks can be volatile and may experience significant fluctuations in value, while bonds and money market accounts are generally less risky but offer lower returns.
-By understanding your risk tolerance, you can choose investments that align with your comfort level and help you achieve your financial goals.

 Financial Situation